TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.kjanos89/README.md

-# ConsoleHabitTracker
+# Habit tracker

-C# Console Application to Log Habits.
+A console-based CRUD application to track various habits.
+Developed using C# and SQLite.

 ## Features